thomas-tarp/MiscALProjects/README.md

-# MiscALProjects
-Miscellaneous AL Projects
+# Miscellaneous AL Projects

+This is a repository for my personal AL projects.

+Feel free to use it as inspiration for your own solutions.